 Winnipeg Jets promote associate coach Scott Arniel to head coach, replacing the retired Rick Bowness

-WINNIPEG, Manitoba (AP) — The Winnipeg Jets promoted associate coach Scott Arniel to head coach Friday, replacing the retired Rick Bowness
+The Winnipeg Jets promoted associate coach Scott Arniel to head coach Friday, replacing the retired Rick Bowness.

 The move comes almost three weeks after Bowness retired.
 A former Jets left wing, Arniel joined Bowness' staff in 2022.